VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Multilevel Fine-grained Semantic Labels

 \refEle\ are titles, axes, legends, and gridlines in a chart.
 Titles and gridlines are specified with the IDs of the corresponding SVG elements in the label file.
 Axes and legends contain information about the type (e.g., x, y, angle, radius) and orientation (e.g., horizontal, vertical), and they are further broken down into lower-level components such as labels and ticks that are also specified with IDs of their corresponding elements.
 Figure~\ref{fig:teaser}(c-II) shows the semantic labels for the x-axis, y-axis, and the color legend in the chart.

-\markInfo\ record the shape type and semantic role of each SVG element in the chart.
+\markInfo\ record the shape type and semantic role of each SVG element.
 In SVG files, the tag name of an element does not always match the geometric shape. \corpus\ resolves this ambiguity through the \markType\ label.
 For example, in Figure~\ref{fig:teaser}(c-III), ``\texttt{path64}'', the bar representing ``Winsconsin No. 38'' in Waseca, has the tag name ``path'', while its \markType\ is labeled as \texttt{Rectangle}.
 In addition, the same type of elements can play different roles in a chart.
 For example, elements ``path64'' and ``path82'' are both rectangles in Figure~\ref{fig:teaser}(c-III), but the former is labeled with the \markRole{} \texttt{Main Chart Mark} and the latter is labeled as a \texttt{Legend Mark}.

-\groupInfo\ reflects the multi-level semantic clustering of main chart marks~(elements whose \markRole\ is \texttt{Main Chart Mark}; in Figure~\ref{fig:teaserChart} they correspond to the 60 colored bars from the main chart area).
+\groupInfo\ reflects the multi-level semantic clustering of main chart marks~(elements whose \markRole\ is \texttt{Main Chart Mark}, i.e., the 60 colored bars from the main chart area).
 The example stacked bar chart has 10 mark groups~(``\texttt{Group1}'' to ``\texttt{Group10}''), each corresponding to one of the 10 varieties of barley~(i.e., ``Glabron'' to ``Winsconsin No. 38'' along the y-axis), and they further form a higher-level group, ``\texttt{Group11}'', that encapsulates all the 10 lower-level groups.
 This hierarchy is recorded in the label file as shown in Figure~\ref{fig:teaser}(c-IV).

 \layoutInfo\ indicates the spatial relationship between visual objects within one group~(e.g., grid, stack, packing, radial) with orientation~(e.g., horizontal, vertical, angular) and alignment parameters~(e.g., bottom-aligned, left-aligned).
 This information is present for all the groups at all levels.
 For example, in Figure~\ref{fig:teaser}(c-V), ``\texttt{Group1}'' is labeled with a middle-aligned horizontal stack layout, and the same layout applies across ``\texttt{Group2}'' to ``\texttt{Group10}''; the higher-level ``\texttt{Group11}'' is labeled as a left-aligned vertical grid layout.